dannyvassallo/sernjs/README.md

 #Disney Contest Boilerplate

-React, Node, Express, and Materialize boilerplate with live-reloading capability server and clientside.
+React, Node, Express, Sass, and Materialize boilerplate with live-reloading capability server and clientside.

 ###Technologies Used